 Some behaviours that are considered illegal acts of violence in Australia may be accepted in some cultural contexts, and may go unreported in Australia.
 This makes it difficult for culturally diverse women to receive the help and support they need.
 Some examples are:

 - marital rape – some women may not consider forced sex with their partner (also called marital rape) to be family violence.
 Since 2006, around 100 countries have changed their laws to make marital rape a crime but, in practice, in many countries, marital rape continues to go unrecognised and unpunished, despite the law

 - dowry-related violence – a dowry is gifts, money, goods or property the bride’s family gives to the groom or in-laws before, during or at any time after a marriage.
 In some circumstances, the groom or his family demands a dowry, sometimes violently, using battery, marital rape, acid attacks, wife burning, starvation, deprivation of clothing, evictions, and false imprisonment.
 The recent in Victoria recommended the Victorian Government act urgently to make dowry-related abuse a form of family violence under law

 - forced and servile marriage – forced and servile marriage have severe psychological, emotional, medical, financial, and legal consequences.
 Victims may be isolated, have limited access to social services, have their education interrupted, and be left with no economic independence.
 Many of these marriages are unregistered, leaving the woman without legal protections.
 Because these arrangements are based on the man holding power over the woman or child, they are likely to become abusive

-- female genital mutilation – the World Health Organization defines female genital mutilation as all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.
+- female genital mutilation – the World Health Organization defines as all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.
 This practice is internationally regarded as a violation of the human rights of girls and women.